someotherluke/Pollutant-Dispersal-Project/README.md

 # Pollutant-Dispersal-Project
- A simple model of advection and diffusion of a single airborne pollutant
+ A simple model of advection and diffusion of a single airborne pollutant.
+This was my first proper coding project, and if you look through it you can see some examples of code written by a mathematician and not a computer scientist.